fmethot/kubee/local-dev-with-kube.md

 ### Export minikube IP
-This will be usefull for next steps where this is up is required.
+This will be useful for next steps...

 ```
 export MINIKUBE_IP=$(minikube ip)